ryancdickson/staging/docs/BR.md

 Multi-Perspective Domain Validation attempts to corroborate the Primary Domain Validation Determination and Primary CAA Determination by re-completing the entirety of the domain validation process from multiple geographic Network Perspectives before subscriber certificate issuance.
 This process can offer improved protection against equally-specific prefix Border Gateway Protocol (BGP) attacks or hijacks.

-Network Perspectives MUST be spread across a minimum of two distinct continents.
 Each Network Perspective MUST independently complete the entirety of:
 - the domain validation process used to establish the Primary Domain Validation Determination (i.e., including DNS lookups for A records), and
 - the CAA record checking process used to establish the Primary CAA Determination.